piastry/cifs-utils/mount.cifs.rst

 persistenthandles
   Enable persistent handles.
 If the server supports it, keep opened files across reconnections.
-Persistent handles are also valid across servers in a cluser and have stronger guarantees than resilient handles.
-Requires SMB3 or above.
+Persistent handles are also valid across servers in a cluster and have stronger guarantees than resilient handles.
+Requires SMB3 or above (see ``vers``).

 nopersistenthandles
   (default) Disable persistent handles.

-snapshot=time
-  Mount a specific snapshot of the remote share. ``time`` must be a positive integer identifying the snapshot requested.

 nobrl
   Do not send byte range lock requests to the server.
 This is necessary